 Ms. Winslow first garnered attention as a finalist in the Jane Austen Made Me Do It short story contest, with her entry titled Mr. Collins’s Last Supper.
 Her 2011 debut novel, The Darcys of Pemberley, quickly become a best seller, praised particularly for the author’s authentic Austen style and faithfulness to the original characters.
 A stand-alone Austen-inspired story, For Myself Alone, followed.
 Then Winslow returned to Pride and Prejudice for her third book called Return to Longbourn, which completes a trilogy when added to the original novel and her previous sequel.
 Next she gave us a “what-if” tale starring Jane Austen herself.
 The Persuasion of Miss Jane Austen is dedicated to every fan who has wished that famous authoress might have enjoyed the romance and happy ending she so carefully crafted for all her heroines.
-Miss Georgiana Darcy of Pemberley (a companion book to The Darcys of Pemberley, written from Georgiana’s point of view) was added to the list most recently, with two more novels coming in early 2017.
+Miss Georgiana Darcy of Pemberley (a companion book to The Darcys of Pemberley, written from Georgiana’s point of view) debuted in 2015, with two more novels (Leap of Faith and Leap of Hope) in a new collection added just recently.

 Her two sons now grown, Shannon lives with her husband in the log home they built in the countryside south of Seattle, where she writes and paints in her studio facing Mr. Rainier.